kuntzd99/NFL-Player-Ratings/README.md

 ### **_Description_**

-This website contains user-inputted ratings of various NFL players.
-Users can even create their own NFL players or their own NFL teams.
+This website rates NFL players based on their position.
+Users are able to adjust player ratings, comment on players, and create thier own NFL player or team.

 ---